 - Grading: The ground around the house should slope away from the foundation.
 The most common cause of foundation problems is bad grading where water sits along the concrete.

-- Roof: Roofs have a lifespan of about 30 years, unless they are damaged by wind or hail.
+- Roof: Roofs have a lifespan of about 30 years unless they are damaged by wind or hail.
 Not only can a roof leak cause damage to the interior of a house, but it can cause mold and damage to the attic, which the homeowners will not see.
 The longer you wait to replace a bad roof, the more expensive it will be to fix.
-You’ll know when you should replace your roof in Florida.

 - Trees: Trees can be a great addition to a yard, but they can also do a lot of damage.
 Trees brushing up against the house can cause siding or roof damage.
 Tree roots can cause foundation problems, and your sidewalk or driveway to buckle.
 Small trees should be planted at least 5 feet away from the house or concrete, and maybe even further away if they are large trees.